British Columbia Social Credit Party: Decline

 Vander Zalm was forced to resign in a conflict of interest scandal in 1991, and was succeeded as party leader and premier by Deputy Premier Rita Johnston, who became the first female head of government at the provincial or federal level in Canada.
 Johnston then defeated McCarthy in the subsequent leadership election and continued as premier.
 Johnston had been close to Vander Zalm for several years, leading many to believe her selection as leader had been a mistake.
 Even BC NDP opposition leader Mike Harcourt admitted later that he preferred Johnston over McCarthy, as McCarthy would likely have been a much tougher opponent in an election.

 Facing a statutory general election in 1991, Johnston was unable to make up any ground.
 She also had little time to reunite the party following the bruising leadership contest with McCarthy.
 Social Credit was roundly defeated, losing almost half of its vote from 1986.
 Johnston herself lost her own seat to BC NDP challenger Penny Priddy.
 Furthermore, many moderate Socred supporters defected to the British Columbia Liberal Party, continuing a trend that dated back to Vander Zalm's tenure.
 The BC Liberals vaulted from no seats in the legislature to the Official Opposition.
 The combined effect was to decimate the Socreds, who plunged from a strong majority government to third place with only seven seats–including only five surviving members from Johnston's cabinet.
 More party infighting occurred as McCarthy was elected to replace Johnston.
 McCarthy didn't get a chance to get into the legislature until February 1994, when she ran in a by-election for Matsqui, a longtime Socred stronghold.
 She lost to Liberal Mike de Jong by fewer than 100 votes.

 After McCarthy's by-election loss, Social Credit collapsed with dramatic speed.
-Four of the seven remaining Social Credit MLAs elected in 1991 left the party to join the British Columbia Reform Party, leaving Social Credit without official status in the legislature.
+Four of the seven Social Credit MLAs elected in 1991 left the party to join the British Columbia Reform Party, leaving Social Credit without official status in the legislature.
 McCarthy resigned as leader shortly thereafter, and Larry Gillanders was elected to succeed her.
 After that, Abbotsford MLA Harry de Jong resigned (and briefly contemplated taking up the leadership of the Family Coalition Party).
 The BC Liberals took the riding in the ensuing by-election, with Social Credit in a distant third.
 This left only one Socred in the legislature--Cliff Serwa from Okanagan West, which contained much of the Bennetts' former territory.